 The Fund can provide vehicle insurance for motor vehicles that are owned by parishes or Church organisations.
+We are not able to provide vehicle insurance for missions.
 Contact the Connexional Office for details of cover and premiums.

 Other Covers

 The Fund can also provide specialist insurance such as contract works insurance, excess money cover for fairs, collections etc., and any other form of insurance that may be required.